Endeyr/newsfeed/README.md

-# News API Data Fetching in Next.js
+# API Data Fetching in Next.js

-This project demonstrates different approaches to fetching data from a news API in a Next.js application.
+This project demonstrates different approaches to fetching data from an [API](https://jsonplaceholder.typicode.com/) in a Next.js application.
 It includes implementations using server-side data fetching, client-side data fetching with useEffect, and client-side data fetching with @tanstack/react-query.
 Uses tailwindcss and shadcn for UI.
 Visit the current [site](https://newsfeed-endeyr.vercel.app/).

+## TODO

+- add pagination
+- add homepage
+- update styling

 ## Getting Started